 Andy Poole, Legal Sector Partner joins Nigel Haddon, a consultant at Burcher Jennings to discuss pricing options and actions that law firms should be looking at right now in the Covid outbreak.

-None of us know for how long the coronavirus pandemic will last but it is clear that the effects on business and the way we work and operate will have changed forever.
+None of us know for how long the coronavirus pandemic will last or what the long terms effects will be but it is clear that the way we work and operate will have changed forever.
 Looking to the future, the hope is that as people settle into their ‘new normal’ that life begins to re-start and as such, so does business and legal services.

-For law firms, some of the practices and decisions that have been forced upon them through this crisis are decisions that should have potentially been made in any case.
-The law firms that still remain when this is over will be leaner, more efficient and well equipped to deal with clients from any location in a profitable way.
+There are positives in that some of the practices and decisions that have been forced upon law firms through this crisis are decisions that should have potentially been made in any case.
+Many firms have demonstrated their agility in adapting to a new unprecedented normal and the law firms that still remain when this is over will be leaner, more efficient and well equipped to deal with clients from any location in a profitable way.

 As a sector, we must hope for the best and that we can return in full health to some semblance of normality as soon as possible, but unfortunately we all must monitor, measure and plan for the worst case scenario.

-You can read a recent article on Planning for the Future by Rosy Rouke, Legal Sector Director here.
+You can read a recent article on Planning for the Future by Rosy Rourke, Legal Sector Director here.

 The Law Society - https://www.lawsociety.org.uk/support-services/coronavirus/